-• once you have had the comps om rotate for about 6 months to a year you could either sell it or you could put it in your garden to boost your plants growth rate with all the nutrients in it
+• Once you have had the compost for about 6 months to a year you could either sell it or you could put it in your garden to boost your plants growth rate with all the nutrients in it

 • Lastly I guess you could put it in the bin but you would be wasting all the potential benefits.

 Honestly, I kind of think chicken poo is pretty awesome.
-It is perfect for compost because it provides a slow-release source of macro and micro-nutrients and it also works as a soil amendment.
-It does this because it contains High levels of Nitrogen, Potassium, Phosphorus and Calcium and is also rich in organic matter.
-And if you don’t have a garden you can sell it to other people that do.
+It is perfect for compost because it provides a slow-release source of macro and micro-nutrients, and it also works as a soil amendment.
+It does this because it contains High levels of Nitrogen, Potassium, phosphorus, and calcium, and is also rich in organic matter.
+And if you don’t have a garden, you can sell it to other people who do.
 Good luck and happy chicken keeping, see you next week.

 Leave a Reply